 Ostrog Monastery – This is a monastery of the Serbian orthodox church that sits on an almost vertical background.
 In fact, the monastery is built on a large rock of Ostroska Greda.
 The monastery is built for Saint Basil of Ostrog.

-Our Lady of the Rocks – This is one of the two islets located within the coast of the Bay of Kotor and a sought after attraction for tourists who travel to Montenegro.
+Our Lady of the Rocks – This is one of the two islets located on the coast of the Bay of Kotor and a sought after attraction for tourists who travel to Montenegro.
 This artificial island was formed from rocks and sinking ships.
 Within this island sits the famous Church of Our Lady of the Rocks.

 Kotor Cathedral – This is one of two Roman Catholic cathedrals in Kotor.
 It also serves as the seat of the Bishop of Kotor.
 The cathedral features a Romanesque architectural style.
 It was consecrated during the 12th century and was reconstructed after it was damaged by several earthquakes.